juhnny/juhnny/README.md

 ### Hi there 👋
-I'm a **Mobile app developer** based in Seoul, South Korea
+I'm a **Mobile app developer** based in Seoul, South Korea.

-🔥 I’m currently working on implementing **MVVM + Clean Architecture, coroutines** in my projects
+🔥 Currently working on implementing **MVVM + Clean Architecture, coroutines** in my projects.

-🌱 I’m currently learning **Kotlin, Operating System, Data structures and algorithms**.
+🌱 Learning **Kotlin, Operating System, Data structures and algorithms**.

 <!--
 **juhnny/juhnny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.